Interested in a 40-Year Fixed Mortgage?

-This is essentially why a borrower would go with the 40-year fixed – to buy more house or make their mortgage more “affordable.”
+This is essentially why a borrower would go with the 40-year fixed – to buy more house or make their home loan more “affordable.”

 More aggressive borrowers could even invest that $110 each month in a high-yielding retirement account and essentially try to beat the relatively low interest rate on their mortgage.

 Nowadays, a 40-year mortgage term may even be part of a loan modification program to make payments more affordable for a struggling borrower.
-When combined with an interest rate cut, the combo can help a borrower stay put in their home for the long haul.
+When combined with an interest rate cut on their current mortgage, the combo can help a borrower stay put in their home for the long haul.

 The Downsides of a 40-Year Mortgage